nkarkare/smart-needle/README.md

 **AI-Powered Face Tagging for Schools.
 Private.
 Local.
 Fast.**

-> Built in a 48-hour Christmas Sprint by [Nikhil Karkare](https://www.linkedin.com/in/nikhilkarkare/) & Antigravity (AI Agent).

 ![Smart Needle Demo](smart_needle_demo.gif)

 **Smart Needle** is a 100% local, privacy-first face recognition engine that uses your laptop's power to index thousands of photos and tag students automatically.